 - Machu Picchu – October to February (The Inca Trail closes every February for essential maintenance.)

 - The Galapagos Islands – May to June and September and October

 - Chile and Argentina (excluding Patagonia) – June to August

-In many African destinations (especially safari hotspots), low season travel comes with loads of perks: the Kalahari Desert offers fantastic game viewing during the off-season; the low season in Kenya means better deals and cheaper international airfare; Tanzania’s birthing period falls during the off-peak months, so you’re more likely to see lion cubs and other baby animals.
+In many African destinations (especially safari hotspots), low-season travel comes with loads of perks: the Kalahari Desert offers fantastic game viewing during the off-season; the low season in Kenya means better deals and cheaper international airfare; and Tanzania’s birthing period falls during the off-peak months, so you’re more likely to see lion cubs and other baby animals.

 Plus, you’ll get great value for money, you won’t have to compete for space at wildlife sightings, and the rainy season brings lush landscapes — which makes for excellent photo opportunities.

 It may be wetter during the low season, but if you can bear a bit of rain, there are a number of fantastic benefits that come with off-peak travel on this continent.